matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 ## Potential issues

 * There could be clients which rely on the current behavior.
-* It will be harder for clients, which do not support replacing events to get the current content of an event: currently they can just look at `content.body`.
+* It will be harder for clients which do not support replacing events to get the current content of an event: currently they can just look at `content.body`.
   However, this leads to a relatively inconsistent behavior: